kumichou/terralist/docs/user-guide/saml-configuration.md

 When debug logging is enabled, Terralist will log:

-- **Raw SAML Response XML**: Complete SAML response from the IdP for inspection
 - **Extracted Attributes**: All attributes found in the SAML assertion with their values
 - **User Groups**: Final groups assigned to the user after attribute mapping